Pink (Lizzo song)

-"Pink" is a promotional single by American singer and rapper Lizzo, released on July 21, 2023 as the opening track from Barbie the Album, the soundtrack of the 2023 film Barbie.
+"Pink" is a song by American singer and rapper Lizzo, released on July 21, 2023, as the opening track from Barbie the Album, the soundtrack of the 2023 film Barbie.
 The song was written by Lizzo alongside Andrew Wyatt, Mark Ronson, and Ricky Reed.
 The latter three writers would also produce the track.
 The song was featured in Barbie alongside an alternate version of the song, "Pink (Bad Day)", which only appears as a bonus track on some editions of the soundtrack.

-Although the song was only released as a promotional single, it did make the charts in five countries, including a position at number 6 on the US Bubbling Under Hot 100 chart and number 156 on the Billboard Global 200 chart.
+Although the song was not released as an official single, it did make the charts in five countries, including a position at number 6 on the US Bubbling Under Hot 100 chart and number 156 on the Billboard Global 200 chart.
 The song also hit number 27 on the UK singles chart, number 36 on the Irish Singles Chart, number 89 on the Canadian Hot 100, and number 86 on the ARIA Charts in Australia.